Chasen's: History

-When Walt Disney went to Chasen's to have dinner in late 1937 he met conductor Leopold Stokowski and talked to him about composing Paul Dukas' The Sorcerer's Apprentice for a short with Mickey Mouse and he agreed which eventually led to the development of Disney's 3rd full-length animated film Fantasia.
+When Walt Disney went to Chasen's to have dinner in late 1937 following the success of Snow White and the Seven Dwarfs, he met conductor Leopold Stokowski and talked to him about arranging Paul Dukas' The Sorcerer's Apprentice for a short with Mickey Mouse and he agreed which eventually led to the development of Disney's 3rd full-length animated film Fantasia.

 It was initially called "Chasen's Southern Pit".
 The New Yorker's founder/editor Harold Ross funded the operation, along with business associate Daniel Silberberg.
 It was nothing more than a shack at the beginning, but it quickly became well known for its chili and was soon a favorite among Hollywood stars.
 Capra had to lend Chasen his silverware for the restaurant's operation.

 Clients

 Walt Disney, Leopold Stokowski, Cary Grant, Jack Benny, Jackie Gleason, and W. C. Fields were among its customers.